-The Project will be owned and operated by Kerwood Wind, Inc. a wholly owned subsidiary of NextEra.
-NextEra's parent company is NextEra Energy Resources, LLC, a global leader in wind energy generation with a current operating portfolio of over 85 wind energy projects is North America.
+NextEra Energy Canada is the proponent for the Project; however, the Project will be owned and operated by Goshen Wind Inc., a wholly owned subsidiary of NextEra Energy Canada.
+NextEra Energy Canada's parent company is NextEra Energy Resources, LLC, a global leader in wind energy generation.

-The Project Study Area consists of the areas being studied for the wind farm components (Wind Energy Centre Study Area), as well as for the interconnection route area being studied for transmission lines to connect the Project to the electrical grid (Transmission Line Study

-Area).
-Please see the Project Description Report, section 1.1 for a more detailed description and map 1.1.1, below.
+The Project Study Area consists of the areas being studied for the wind farm components (Wind Energy Centre Study Area), as well as for the interconnection route area being studied for transmission lines to connect the Project to the electrical grid (Transmission Line Study Area).
+Please see the Project Description Report, section 2 for a description of the facilities proposed, and map 1.1.1, below, which shows the Project Study Area.